Do you have insulin-dependent diabetes?

 Accordingly, the doctor might suggest a pancreas transplant to reduce dependence on insulin shots and prevent additional damage to the kidneys and other body organs.

 Dr. Gaurav Gupta is a board-certified ASTS abdominal organ transplant surgeon with 15+ years of experience in transplant surgery.
-Being the Head of Liver Transplant and HPB Surgery at Fortis Hospitals, he has excellent proficiency in performing pancreas transplant in Mumbai.
+Being the Head of Liver Transplant and HPB Surgery at Fortis Hospitals, he has excellent proficiency in performing transplant Surgery’s in Mumbai.

 Scroll down to learn more about pancreas transplant